mongodb-labs/cobra2snooty/.github/pull_request_template.md

 <!--
-Thanks for contributing to MongoDB Ops Manager Go Client!
+Thanks for contributing to cobra2snooty

-Before you submit your pull request, please be sure that you've reviewed our contributing guidelines: https://github.com/mongodb/go-client-mongodb-ops-manager/blob/master/CONTRIBUTING.md
+Before you submit your pull request, please be sure that you've reviewed our contributing guidelines: https://github.com/mongodb-labs/cobra2snooty/blob/master/CONTRIBUTING.md

 Please fill out the information below to help speed the review along, and hopefully the merge of your pull request!